 Further afield, explore Portugal’s grape producers in Douro, which has the added bonus of stunning scenery; verdant, rolling hills overlooking the gorgeous River Douro.
 The town of Porto is a magnet to history buffs too, with a rich array of architectural gems ranging from the Romanesque to the Baroque, and a beautiful old quarter, Ribeira.

-While the Algarve has been largely taken over by package tourism, it’s definitely worth a visit: the beaches are beautiful, the cliffs are rugged, and the inner Algarve is packed with pretty villages, crumbling castles and lush hills.
+While the Algarve has been largely taken over by package tourism and people catching last minute flights to Portugal for some sun, it’s definitely worth a visit: the beaches are beautiful, the cliffs are rugged, and the inner Algarve is packed with pretty villages, crumbling castles and lush hills.

 To make the most of the great outdoors and the lovely weather, try hiking in the Serra da Estrela or the Parque Nacional da Peneda-Gerês, sailing on the Rio Guadiana, or hitting the walking trails that crisscross the country.
 This being Portugal, you’ll never be far from a delicious meal, a nice cafe, or a historic hotel.